AmibeSkyfy16/TinyEconomy/readme.md

 This mod adds a money system, as well as a reward system.
 Players on the server will be able to buy and sell items between them

+You can use this mod only server sided.
+But for extra feature i recommand on both, client and server

 # Command

 There is actually one command /monney